 Certain salts and gases in solution, such as those consisting of sodium, potassium, calcium, magnesium, chloride and sulfate, make water more palatable.
 However, these same salts and gases can be toxic if present in excess.
 For more information, refer to NDSU Extension publication AS1764, “Livestock Water Quality.”

-Livestock never should be forced to drink dirty or contaminated water.
+Livestock should never be forced to drink dirty or contaminated water.
 Dirty or stale water can reduce water consumption.
 Providing grazing livestock with fresh water has been shown to increase weight gains.

 Proper installation of the waterer or tank base will prevent fecal contamination of water.
 The base should be wide enough so animals can place their front legs on it easily while drinking, but not their hind legs.
 This will keep animals from defecating in the water.